Bangkok is Thaylands capitel, it has nearly 10 mio people.

-It s Germanies bigest harbour and Europes 2nd bigest harbour with many districts and parks, spread around over huge area with 2 main railway stations.
+It s Germanies biggest harbour and Europes 2nd bigest harbour city with many districts and parks, spread around over huge area with 2 main railway stations.
 Even an aerport of the aerbus company.
 But well known as with many harbour cities the St Pauli area with pubs, kneipen, cafees, which serve all kind of fricadellen, broetchen and the more.

 Hamburg has a complex subway system and even a tunnel under the main river which bings the huge carries ships to the city.
 At St Pauli and the Hafenviertel you find the new built Harbour city, with its nice pier, also shops, kind of modern promenade, pubs, new buildings and some squares.

 I know guys who fish in the center of the city and cycling is a big thing there, even the CEO bought himself a nice city cruiser (technically).
 The cities parks are huge partly with canals where the Germanians train boat rowing or single boat kayaking.

 Most is well organizied, people are polite and St Pauli is an adventure and rocks the nights.

 During may is Hafengeburtstag (Harbour birthday) when huge ships come from around the world (Queen Mary II),